sbis04/video_trimmer/example/README.md

-# example
+# Video Trimmer Example

-A new Flutter project.
+An example Flutter project created to demonstrate the use of Video Trimmer package.

 ## Getting Started